×

 # ...

-1 Required. max-age measures the length of time, in seconds, that the HSTS policy is in effect.
+Specifies the measurement of the length of time, in seconds, for the HSTS policy.
 If set to 0, it negates the policy.

-2 Optional.
-When included, includeSubDomains tells the client that all subdomains of the host must have the same HSTS policy as the host.
+Specifies that all subdomains of the host must have the same HSTS policy as the host.
+Optional parameter.

-3 Optional.
-When max-age is greater than 0, you can add preload in haproxy.router.openshift.io/hsts_header to allow external services to include this site in their HSTS preload lists.
+Specifies that the site is included in the HSTS preload list when max-age is greater than 0.
 For example, sites such as Google can construct a list of sites that have preload set.
 Browsers can then use these lists to determine which sites they can communicate with over HTTPS, even before they have interacted with the site.
 Without preload set, browsers must have interacted with the site over HTTPS, at least once, to get the header.
+Optional parameter.

 Disabling HTTP Strict Transport Security per-route